-Submit an independent parallel scoop.types.Future that will either run locally or remotely as func(args, kargs).
+Submit an independent parallel Future that will either run locally or remotely as func(\args, \\kargs).

-- func Any picklable callable object (function or class object with call method); this object will be called to execute the Future.
-The callable must return a value. - args A tuple of positional arguments that will be passed to the callable object. - kargs A dictionary of additional keyword arguments that will be passed to the callable object.
+- func Any picklable callable object (function or class object with \\call\\ method); this object will be called to execute the Future.
+The callable must return a value. - args A tuple of positional arguments that will be passed to the callable object.